Prove That 0 0 1

 Q3: Are there any mathematical areas where 0⁰ is defined differently?

 A3: Yes, there might be niche areas of mathematical research where 0⁰ might be treated differently for specific purposes.
-However, the overwhelming consensus in mainstream mathematics favors the convention 0⁰ = 1 in the contexts mentioned above.
+On the flip side, the overwhelming consensus in mainstream mathematics favors the convention 0⁰ = 1 in the contexts mentioned above.

 Q4: Is this a matter of convention or a proven mathematical truth?